connorcerf/help-desk-performance-analysis/docs/enterprise_report.md

 Once cleaned, the dataset was loaded into **Microsoft Power BI**.
 Power BI enabled the creation of visuals that highlight:

-- Average resolution times by priority
+- Average resolution times by priority level
+- Max resolution times by priority level
 - Ticket volume by functional area
 - Satisfaction patterns across the organization